junegunn/fzf-git.sh/README.md

     * <kbd>CTRL-G</kbd><kbd>CTRL-L</kbd> for ref**l**ogs
     * <kbd>CTRL-G</kbd><kbd>CTRL-W</kbd> for **W**orktrees
     * <kbd>CTRL-G</kbd><kbd>CTRL-E</kbd> for **E**ach ref (`git for-each-ref`)
+  > [!WARNING]
-  > :warning: You may have issues with these bindings in the following cases:
+  > You may have issues with these bindings in the following cases:
   >
   > * <kbd>CTRL-G</kbd><kbd>CTRL-B</kbd> will not work if
   >   <kbd>CTRL-B</kbd> is used as the tmux prefix